-Strategic risks can be defined as those that are significant in size and duration and will impact on the reputation and performance of the councils' as a whole and in particular on its ability to deliver their strategic priorities.
+- Strategic Risks: defined as those that are significant in size and duration that will impact on the reputation and performance of the councils' as a whole and in particular on its ability to deliver their strategic priorities. - Corporate Risks: risks that apply to corporate systems or processes that underpin the organisations' overall governance, operation and ability to deliver services. - Partnership Risks: risks that apply to a significant partnership meeting its objectives or delivering agreed services/ projects.

-Corporate Risks

-Defined as those risks that apply to corporate systems or processes that underpin the organisations' overall governance, operation and ability to deliver services.

-Partnership Risks

-Partnership risks are those that apply to a significant partnership meeting its objectives or delivering agreed services/ projects.